spheredev/neosphere/INSTALL.md

 Windows
 -------

-You can build a complete 64-bit distribution of miniSphere using the included Visual Studio solution `minisphere.sln` located in `msvs/`.
-Visual Studio 2017 or later is required; as of this writing, Visual Studio Community 2017 can be downloaded free of charge from here:
+You can build a complete 64-bit distribution of Sphere using the included Visual Studio solution `sphere.sln` located in `msvs/`.
+Visual Studio 2019 or later is required; as of this writing, Visual Studio Community 2019 can be downloaded free of charge from here:

-[Download Visual Studio Community 2017] (https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx)
+[Download Visual Studio Community 2019] (https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx)

 Allegro is provided through NuGet, and static libraries and/or source are